brian14708/wh-briefings/statements-releases/2021-05/2021-05-11-a-letter-on-the-continuation-of-the-national-emergency-with-respect-to-yemen.md

 modified_time: 2021-05-11 15:09:45-04:00
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/05/11/a-letter-on-the-continuation-of-the-national-emergency-with-respect-to-yemen/
 published_time: 2021-05-11 15:09:44-04:00
-title: A Letter on the Continuation of the National Emergency with Respect to Yemen
+title: "A Letter on the Continuation of the National Emergency with Respect to\_Yemen"
 ---

 TO THE CONGRESS OF THE UNITED STATES: